mdumke/tealeaf_exercises/blog/lesson 2.3.md

     3      2       Photo           6

 At the Active Record layer, there are some conventions for setting up polymorphic associations as well.
 On the belongs_to side, we don't specify each associated model but only the general name, e.g. `belongs_to :voteable, polymorphic: true`.
-On the many side, we can pick a name for the association like `has_many :vote, as: :voteable` or `has_many :comments, as: :commentable`.
+On the many side, we can pick a name for the association like `has_many :votes, as: :voteable` or `has_many :comments, as: :commentable`.
 Note that it is also possible to have hmt-associations based on polymorphic associations:

     has_many :votes, as: :voteable
     has_many :voters, through: :votes, source: :user

 A note on routing.
-If we setup a polymorphic association like votes, we might want to create a votes-controller, pass in the associated type of resource and handle voting at this one place.
+If we set up a polymorphic association like votes, we might want to create a votes-controller, pass in the associated type of resource and handle voting at this one place.
 The downside of this (besides having to pass in which type of resouce we're dealing with) would be that votes would become another top-level route.
 As an alternative, the resources themselves could handle the voting (or liking or commenting).
 In this case, it would make sense to extend the resourceful routes for the resources to handle a new vote action.
 The way routes are set up in Rails, there are ways to extend the index-route as well as the routes for each single resouce (which we would want in this case).
 The syntax for this is as follows:

     resources :posts do
       member do